pilosophos/pilosophos.github.io/src/writing/nes-more-than-game-consoles.md

 <figure class="flex flex-col justify-center items-center gap-3 xl:flex-row xl:w-280">
   <img src="/images/nes-article/family-basic-manual.png" alt="Manual page for Sample Program 8" width="500" class="me-3">
   <figcaption class="font-display">
       <p>Page 101 of the <a href="https://archive.org/details/family-basic-v2-1-manual-600dpi-ozidual/Family%20Basic%20v2.1%20Manual">Family BASIC 2.1 manual</a>, showing the code for Sample Program 8.
-In the top right, it says（ゲームではありません）, translating to <i>"(This is not a game)."</i></p>
+In the top right, it says ゲームではありません, translating to <i>"This is not a game."</i></p>
+      <p class="text-sm">For Penpen, this is a matter of life or death.</p>
   </figcaption>
 </figure>